SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 	    DELIMITER = '|'
 	  );

-Once you've defined the foreign table, you can run queries to observe the previously logged execution plans.
+Use the following query structure as an example to view previously logged execution plans:
-This is recommended over looking at the raw logs.

 .. code-block:: postgres